machilan1/ws/README.md

 ### 3. Design an ActorController that

-- Provides endpoints for frontend developers to do CRUD for Actors ( one of many ).
+- Provides endpoints for frontend developers to do CRUD for Actors ( one and many ).